 Bluetooth Low Energy Basics

 When Bluetooth technology made wireless headphones a reality, I was obsessed.
 I thought it was one of the coolest technologies ever.
 Nevertheless, the conventional Bluetooth Classic standards are plagued by problems, including short battery lifetime and lack of connection stability.
-Bluetooth LE is the perfect solution to these issues.
+Bluetooth low energy is the perfect solution to these issues.

 Instead of replacing Bluetooth Classic standards, Bluetooth LE complements its predecessor in applications that require very low power consumption.
 Unless the devices are connected, they remain in ‘sleep’ mode, therefore consuming minimal power.
 It takes mere milliseconds to establish a connection.

-Bluetooth LE devices are able to transmit data up to 100 meters, subject to other factors such as receiver sensitivity or structure loss.
-This makes it ideal for Internet of Things (IoT) applications, where Bluetooth LE-based sensors can be easily deployed across a wide area.
+Bluetooth low energy devices are able to transmit data up to 100 meters, subject to other factors such as receiver sensitivity or structure loss.
+This makes it ideal for Internet of Things (IoT) applications, where Bluetooth low energy based sensors can be easily deployed across a wide area.

 BLE Module or a Microcontroller With BLE

-To incorporate Bluetooth LE, you have the option of integrating a microcontroller with a Bluetooth LE module or using a microcontroller with a built-in Bluetooth LE feature.
+To incorporate Bluetooth low energy, you have the option of integrating a microcontroller with a Bluetooth LE module or using a microcontroller with a built-in Bluetooth low energy feature.
 Bluetooth LE modules are usually certified.
 Using the Bluetooth LE module saves you time and money on certification.

-If you’re producing hundreds of thousands of units, a microcontroller with built-in BLE functionality is the more viable option.
+If you’re producing hundreds of thousands of units, a microcontroller with built-in Bluetooth low energy functionality is the more viable option.
 The lower production cost makes up for the cost of getting your hardware certified.